FAQ about Managed Service for MySQL®

 What is Managed Service for MySQL®?

-Managed Service for MySQL® is a service that helps you create, operate, and scale MySQL® databases in a cloud infrastructure.
+Managed Service for MySQL® is a solution that helps you create, operate, and scale MySQL® databases in the cloud.

 With Managed Service for MySQL®, you can:

-- Scale processing power and storage dedicated for your databases as needed.
+- Scale your database compute and dedicated storage capacity as needed.

 - Get database logs.

-Managed Service for MySQL® takes on time-consuming MySQL® infrastructure administration tasks:
+Managed Service for MySQL® takes over time-consuming MySQL® infrastructure administration tasks:

-- Provides fault tolerance through automatic failover to backup replicas.
+- Ensures fault tolerance through automatic failover to standby replicas.

-You interact with database clusters in Managed Service for MySQL® the same way you interact with regular databases in your local infrastructure.
-This allows you to manage internal database settings to meet your app requirements.
+You work with a Managed Service for MySQL® database cluster just like with your local database.
+This allows you to fine-tune your database’s internal settings to meet your application’s specific requirements.

 When you create clusters, Managed Service for MySQL® allocates resources, installs the DBMS, and creates databases.

-For the created and running databases, Managed Service for MySQL® automatically creates backups and applies fixes and updates to the DBMS.
+For all created and running databases, Managed Service for MySQL® automatically creates backups and applies fixes and updates.

 Yandex Cloud offers two ways to work with databases:

-- Yandex Compute Cloud virtual machines allow you to create and configure your own databases.
-This approach allows you to use any database management systems, access databases via SSH, etc.
+- Alternatively, with Yandex Compute Cloud virtual machines, you can create and customize your own databases.
+This approach enables you to use any database management system, access databases over SSH, and more.

 What is a database host and database cluster?